germanfrelo/base-css-stylesheet/README.md

 This is my CSS reset: a set of baseline styles that I use whenever I start a new project.

+An opinionated set of base styles for front-end web projects.

+A best practices CSS foundation for websites as a reliable starting point for your CSS.

+This stylesheet provides consistent, cross-browser default styling of HTML elements, along with common and useful defaults that adhere to common developer expectations and preferences.

+What does it do?

+- Normalizes styles for a wide range of elements.
+- Fixes bugs and common browser inconsistencies.
+- Provides common, useful defaults.
+- Explains what the code does with detailed comments.

+A foundational CSS library designed specifically for WordPress websites.
+It provides consistent, cross-browser styling for HTML elements, along with helpful default styles that adhere to common developer practices.
+By normalizing styles and addressing browser inconsistencies, this library offers a reliable starting point for your CSS, ensuring a predictable and visually appealing appearance across different browsers and devices.

+- csstools/sanitize.css: A best-practices CSS foundation. sanitize.css is a CSS library that provides consistent, cross-browser default styling of HTML elements alongside useful defaults.
+- sindresorhus/modern-normalize: Normalize browsers' default style.
+- jensimmons/cssremedy: Start your project with a remedy for the technical debt of CSS.
+- tailwindlabs/tailwindcss: Preflight: An opinionated set of base styles for Tailwind projects.
+Built on top of modern-normalize, Preflight is a set of base styles for Tailwind projects that are designed to smooth over cross-browser inconsistencies and make it easier for you to work within the constraints of your design system.
+While most of the styles in Preflight are meant to go unnoticed — they simply make things behave more like you’d expect them to — some are more opinionated and can be surprising when you first encounter them.

 See the [source file](./base.css).

 ## Features